 2. Rethinking peace journalism in light of Ubuntu

 3. Researching Africa Peace Journalism through Borderlands: A Theoretical and Methodological Exploration

-4. The Limits of Peace Journalism in Restricted Societies: A Case of The Chronicle’s Reportage on Zimbabwe’s Gukurahundi Massacres between 1982 and 1986
+4. The Limits of Peace Journalism in Restricted Societies: Reporting the Gukurahundi Genocide in Zimbabwe

-5. The Challenges of reporting peacebuilding in Africa: Towards a human rights journalism approach
+5. The Prospects and Challenges of mediating peacebuilding in Africa: Towards a human rights journalism approach

 Ibrahim Seaga Shaw